 14. Providers were expected to identify the underpinning ideology (if any) behind each case they managed.
 We acknowledged that providers might not be able to give a definitive view of this for cases which did not progress to an external Prevent referral.
-Where possible, though, providers should identify the type of concern underpinning the case.

-Dataset Islamist radicalisation Extreme right-wing radicalisation Mixed, unclear or unstable ideology Other radicalisation Total Number of Prevent- related cases escalated to the point at which the Prevent lead has become involved 40 35 95 35 210 Number of Prevent- related cases which led to informal external advice being 30 25 55 15 120
+Dataset Islamist radicalisation Extreme right-wing radicalisation Mixed, unclear or unstable ideology Other radicalisation Total Number of Prevent- related cases escalated to the point at which the Prevent lead has become involved 70 30 90 70 265 Number of Prevent- related cases which led to informal external advice being sought from Prevent partners 50 15 55 45 160 Number of formal external Prevent referrals 25 5 20 15 65